-Kognitio runs your standard SQL queries, so there’s nothing new to learn.
+Kognitio runs ANSI standard SQL queries.
 Whether the queries are hand-written or generated by your BI tool, Kognitio slots into your existing workflow.

 Tableau with 9 petabytes in Hadoop

 The world’s largest card provider serves business insight to enterprise customers globally with Kognitio.